Amanyadav-07/Deep_learning/README.md

-# Data Science Practice Notebooks 📓
+# Deep Learning Practice Notebooks 📓

 This repository contains Jupyter notebooks developed as part of my learning journey in the **"Data Science with Generative AI"** course by PW Skills.
 These notebooks demonstrate core machine learning concepts like model training, optimizers, and neural network implementation using TensorFlow and Keras.